MorgLivingston/decaturMakers-gCal/README.md

 # decaturMakers-gCal
-Google App script that pulls events from a RSS and pushes it to a google calendar.
+Google App script that pulls events from a RSS feed and pushes it to a google calendar.